Surxezdegr8/Book-Store-API/README.md

 # Book-Store-API
 A simple Book Store API built with Django REST Framework, featuring basic CRUD operations.

-Table of Contents
+TABLE OF CONTENTS

-Overview
+1. Overview

-Features
+2. Features

-Installation

-Usage
+3. Usage

-API Endpoints
+4. API Endpoints

-Contributing

-License

-Overview
+1. OVERVIEW
 Book-Store-API is a RESTful API for managing a book store.
 Users can create, read, update, and delete books.
 The API is built with Django and Django REST Framework, demonstrating basic backend practices including viewsets, pagination, and SQLite database integration.

-Features
+2. FEATURES
 CRUD operations for books

 SQLite database integration